Altinn/altinn-studio-docs/content/getting-started/service-creation/logic/_index.md

 ### Validations
 Validations make sure that the users input is valid with respect to the data model, as well as any custom rules that are set up for the service.
 Validations can be run _client-side_ (i.e. in the browser) and _server-side_.

-#### Client-side validation
+#### Client-side validations
+{{%notice info%}}
+NOTE: Configuration of client-side validations is currently not available.
+The documentation will be updated when new functionality is available.
+{{% /notice%}}

-These validations run automatically when a user leaves/changes an input field.
-They are run agains restrictions set in the data model, and can not be configured.
-Currently, the following restrictions are supported:
+These validations are run automatically, and validates the users input against restrictions from the data model.
+The following restrictions are currently supported:
+- min value (number)
+- max value (number)

-* min
+- min length
-* max
+- max length
-* minLength
-* maxLength
-* length
+- length
-* pattern
+- pattern

+In addition, validation on whether the field is required or not is supported, but this is currently not connected to the data model and needs to be set manually for the component via the FormLayout.json file.

 #### Server-side validation
 The validations that are run on the server can be split into two categories: